 - 2 cups shredded cheese (monterey jack, cheddar, pepper jack, or a Mexican cheese blend are our favorites)

-- 1 (4-ounce) can mild fire roasted diced green chilies
+- 4 ounces mild fire roasted diced green chilies

 - 1 teaspoon chili powder

 - ½ teaspoon chipotle chili powder or smoked paprika

 - 2 Tablespoons chopped fresh cilantro leaves

 - Combine all of the filling ingredients in a large bowl and mix well to evenly distribute the spices, chicken, beans, and cheese.

 - Cover the tortillas with a damp paper towel and microwave for 60 seconds to warm them so they are more pliable for rolling.